Transferring Business Ownership

 Ownership may be transferred when the machine is traded.
 If the new machine is to be owned jointly, the value of the trade-in can count towards the older party’s contribution to the new machine.
 To simplify record keeping for a jointly owned machinery line, the ownership division should be the same for each item (for example, 50-50).
 An alternative is for each party to own specific machinery items.

 Gifting machinery usually will not trigger income taxes but may have gift tax consequences.
 With a gifting program, the income tax basis of the machine will transfer from the person giving the property (older person) to the recipient (younger party).
-A gift tax (Information File Gift Tax) may be incurred for gifts not covered by the annual gift tax exclusion of $12,000 (2007) per recipient.
+A gift tax (Information File Gift Tax) may be incurred for gifts not covered by the annual gift tax exclusion of $14,000 (2016) per recipient.
+The value of the gift is based on fair market value, not the tax basis.
 The gift must be a gift of "present interest" to be eligible.
 Check with your tax advisor for specifics on your situation.

 The equitable treatment of other children is a concern with a gifting program.
 If a gift is made to the farming child, should a gift of equal value be made to non-farming children?